Motupallisailohith/vehicle-detection-using-python-libraries/README.md

 Here I used background subtractions methods of OpenCV Library of Python and morphological transformation.
 Here we defined a vehicle class named as Vehicle.py

 Library Required: 1.opencv 2.
 Numpy

+donload all files and run the vehicle_detection_main.py to grt the output